After completing this study unit you will be able to:

 - Learn the different anatomical divisions of the hypothalamus, their nuclei and functions.

-The hypothalamus is a small area of the brain that lies at the inferiormost part of the diencephalon, located anterior and inferior to the thalamus.
-Although it weighs only about 4 g, it controls a wide range of vital functions of the human body (e.g. homeostasis, energy consumption, hunger, awareness etc) via its connections with the endocrine system, autonomic nervous system and limbic system.
+The hypothalamus is a small area of the brain which forms the ventral/inferior part of the diencephalon, located anterior/rostral and inferior/ventral to the thalamus.
+Although it weighs only about 4 g, it controls a wide range of vital functions of the human body (e.g. homeostasis, energy consumption, hunger, awareness etc...) via its connections with the endocrine system, autonomic nervous system and limbic system.
 It contributes to the formation of the walls and the floor of the third ventricle.

 - Periventricular zone of the hypothalamus, which is the most medial and it’s close to the third ventricle;